sujato/drafts/mn-introduction.md

 Mahākaccāna is another monk of renowned wisdom, whose incisive analytic style, with especial focus on the process of sense experience, influenced the Abhidhamma.
 He spoke four discourses in the Majjhima.
 MN 28, the “Honey Cake” demonstrates his unmatched skill in drawing out subtle implications of brief teachings by the Buddha.
 This discourse received a detailed treatment in Katukurunde Nyanananda’s <cite>Concept and Reality in Early Buddhist Thought</cite>, one of the most influential monographs in modern Buddhist studies.

-MN 24, a dialogue between Sāriputta and Puṇṇa Mantāṇiputta, speaks of a relay of chariots, introducing the idea of the seven stages of purification that was to greatly influence the concept of stages of insight in Buddhaghosa’s <cite>Visuddhimagga</cite> and contemporary Theravada meditation.
+MN 24, a dialogue between Sāriputta and Puṇṇa Mantāṇiputta, speaks of a relay of chariots, introducing the idea of the seven stages of purification that was to greatly influence the concept of stages of insight in Buddhaghosa’s <cite>Visuddhimagga</cite> and, from there, contemporary Theravada meditation.

 The nun Dhammadinnā presents the only discourse by a *bhikkhunī* in the Majjhima.
 It seems that the teachings by women in the suttas, while rare, were included because of their unique and striking wisdom.
 In MN 44 she responds to a series of questions by her former husband, revealing her depth of meditative accomplishment and wisdom.

 Further discourses by disciples include several by Moggallāna, Anuruddha, and others.
 And we cannot pass a discussion on disciples without mentioning Ānanda, who lived closest to the Buddha, and through whom, according to tradition, all the texts passed. Ānanda is the main teacher in seven discourses, and features in many more. Ānanda has a specially close interest in the personal life of the Buddha, and it is with him that the Buddha’s life story began to take on its familiar form.

-## A Brief and Incomplete Textual History
+## A Brief Textual History

 The Majjhima Nikāya was edited by V. Trenckner (vol. 1) and Robert Chalmers (vols.
 2 and 3) on the basis of manuscripts in Sinhalese, Burmese, and Thai scripts, and published in Latin script by the Pali Text Society from 1888 to 1899.
 The first translation followed in 1926–7 by Robert Chalmers under the title <cite>Further Dialogues of the Buddha</cite>.